 As a big powerful franchisor, it can sometimes be easy to forget about the other side of the coin.
 A franchisee typically will have a much different perspective on things than the franchisor does.
 Good franchise management requires looking at scenarios and situations from all angles and taking those into account when making impactful decisions.
 Good Franchisors are on the phone with their franchisees and have a relationship with them outside of the legal bindings of the UFDD.
 Never assume that a franchisee is going to be “good to go” for the life of the term because their signature is on the agreement.
 Picking up the phone is a great way to manage relationships with franchisees.

-Franchise Marketing Systems provides guidance and hands-on franchise management services.
-With over ten years experience working with franchisees directly and managing networks, the Franchise Marketing Systems team provides intuitive and effective franchise management assistance.
+FMS Franchise provides guidance and hands-on franchise management services.
+With over ten years experience working with franchisees directly and managing networks, the FMS team provides intuitive and effective franchise management assistance.

 FMS is a group of franchise marketing specialists who understand and have experience marketing and selling business opportunities to qualified franchise or license partners.